 Our graduates go on to:

-•Pursue a Masters in Counselling, graduate studies, and specialized supportive roles for addictions, rehabilitation, and mental health.
+- Take up specialized support roles for addictions, rehabilitation, and mental health.

 Prairie’s Bachelor of Arts in Ministry (BAM) is designed to study the Bible along with pastoral and theological sources to cultivate a prayerful life, develop a Christian psychology and provide spiritual care for others.